PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 ```

 We have just included all the required environment variables from the secret created before.
-We deploy the app menifests:
+We can now deploy the app menifests:
 ```
 $ kubectl create -f app.deployment.yaml -f app.service.yaml
 deployment.apps/app created
 service/app created
 ```

-We now verify the content included in the containers:
+We can now verify the content included in the containers:
 ```
 $ kubectl exec -ti app-5f9797d755-2bgtt -- env
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin